rubenmesserschmidt/blendai-docs/docs/source/features/render_suggestions.rst

 How it Works
 ============

 BlendAI will give you suggestions on how to improve the current open image in the image editor.
-It will answer in the chat of the :doc:`main_panel` with 5-10 suggestions and creative ideas.
+It will answer in the chat of the :doc:`../main_panel` with 5-10 suggestions and creative ideas.

 .. tip::